Episode 7 -- "Washington Wore a Toga."

 A look at a boy who visits a soothsayer and is foretold of his rise to the Emperorship.The listener then travels back in time (in Mr. Cain's time machine) to interview for the position of emperor.
 This is the last episode of Season One.

 Phone in now...no one is looking.

-Make the call interesting and we will put you on the air.
+Make the call and I will put you on the air.

 Personalize your experience.
 Tell us what history means to you.
 If you made a trip to a place of 'antiquity' give us a description of what it was like.

 History is for the Brave!